camunda/camunda-docs/versioned_docs/version-8.2/guides/update-guide/introduction.md

 application or server installation from one Camunda Platform 8 version to the other.

 :::note
-When updating from one minor version to the next, you do not need to update to each patch version along the way.

-Do not skip over minor versions when updating.
+When updating from one minor version to the next, you do not need to update to each **patch** version along the way.
+However, do not skip **minor** versions when updating.
 :::

 You can find guides on how to update your Connector runtimes to a newer version of the